rpedrodasilva10/neoway-integration-challenge/README.md

     make run

-this comand will install all dependencies, run tests and start the api.
+this command will install all dependencies, run tests and start the API.

 # API Usage